 The second installment acts as a direct sequel and even introduces many new features along with an engrossing storyline, challenging puzzles and a co-op mode where 2 players take on challenges together in a separate narrative.
 Portal 1 and 2 are compatible with Windows and Mac systems.
 You can get both releases for $24.98 and the first release is scheduled to arrive on Android in the near future.

 6. PixelJunk Eden:

 Next on the games similar to Little Big Planet compilation is PixelJunk Eden that’s the third release in the franchise.
-This title, like most others on this roster, is pretty unique.
-It takes you to a psychedelic-like world where you assume control of a small critter called grimp that can shoot out silk to latch onto objects.
+PixelJunk Eden, like most others on this roster, is pretty unique.
+It takes you to a psychedelic-like world where you assume control of a small critter called Grimp that can shoot out silk to latch onto objects.
 Your goal is to explore the gardens of Eden and collect lost Spectra that are scattered all over the place.
 As you gather pollen, new plants will start to grow and allow you to go further into the environment.

 The game also puts you up against hostile creatures.
 The main attractions of this release are its casual gameplay that’s more fun in local co-op mode, beautiful music, and simple, yet very creative graphics.
 You get 10 levels in total and there’s an expansion pack available which adds 5 new gardens.